 Effects also has master opacity and master blend mode options for the entire image stack, and includes a Master mask option.
-The Master Opacity slider, found at the top of the Overall Settings panel, controls the strength of the composite filter stack against the original image.
+The Master Opacity slider, found at the top of the Effects tab, controls the strength of the composite filter stack against the original image-if you haven't performed any other editing operations on it-or against the image as it has been inside the Effects module.

-The Master Blend Mode options can be accessed via the gear icon at the top of the Overall Settings panel.
-It has the same controls as the blending options in the individual filter panes, and, like Master Opacity, what it blends the filter stack with depends upon what edits you have made on your image in Effects.
+The Master Blend Mode options can be accessed via the gear icon at the top of the Effects tab.
+It has the same controls as the blending options in the individual filter panes.

-To create a Master mask, click on the mask icon next to the Save Preset icon in the Overall Settings panel.
-This mask works on the entire effects stack, letting you selectively add (or remove) an entire effect on a photo.
+To create a Master mask, click on the mask icon next to the Save Preset icon in the Effects tab.
+This mask works on the entire effects stack, letting you selectively add or remove an entire effect.